-Effective Date: Revised Date:
+Subject: Effective Date: Revised Date:

-October 10, 2006 Jun 11, 2018
+Written Directive System October 10, 2006 Jun 11, 2018

-Pages: Distribution:
+Title: Pages: Distribution:

-3 All Members
+Written Directive Manual 3 All Members

-Chief of Police Approval:

-Todd Pinion

-October 10, 2006 Pages: 3 Chief of Police Approval
+Cross Reference: CALEA Reference Chapter 12 Chief of Police Approval Todd Pinion :

 A written directive system has been established in this agency in order to provide employees with a clear understanding of the constraints and expectations relating to the performance of their duties.
 A violation of any department policy may result in disciplinary action up to and including termination.